Skip to Content

 • You can also type or paste directly into the schema editor.

-When complete, the schema should be similar to this:
+When complete, the activity configuration should be similar to this:

 Click Next and then Finished to return to the workflow.